bolknote/violawww/doc/CATALOG.md

 - Patterns established elsewhere in ViolaWWW
 - Standard Motif/X11 interface guidelines

-The folder icon specifically comes from the browser's own rendering of collapsible lists (`<UL FOLD=yes>`), maintaining visual consistency with the rest of the application.
+The folder icon was borrowed from the browser's `HTML__foldIcon` object (used for collapsible lists with `<UL FOLD=yes>`), maintaining visual consistency with the rest of the application.